artecs-group/RVfpga-sim-addons/RVfpga_Microcredential_25-26/Module2_B/README.md

 ## Previous work to complete between May 25 and 28:

 1. Understand in detail the 8-Digit 7-Segment-Displays Verilog controller implemented in file */home/rvfpga/RVfpga_MasterUCLM/src/SweRVolfSoC/Peripherals/SystemController/swervolf_syscon.sv*.
-Use a simulation in RVfpga-Trace to help you understand the module.
+We recommend the use of a simulation in RVfpga-Trace to help you understand the module.
 Note that the scanning frequency of the displays controller in the baseline SoC is prepared for running on the board, so we must significantly decrease its period to work in simulation.
 Follow these steps to run a simulation in RVfpga-Trace:

     * Download the following project, which writes the value 1-3-5-7-2-4-6-8 in the 8-digit 7-Segment displays, and move it to the home of the Virtual Machine: [Project_RVfpgaTrace_7SegDisplays](https://drive.google.com/file/d/1WIYOgUAcneO_M4VfKQ0ZhYQ7s_tyD-tS/view?usp=sharing).
-    * Note that the project includes a new version of the RVfpga-Trace simulator, provided inside the project itself (file ```Vrvfpgasim```), in which the scanning frequency of the displays controller has been significantly reduced.
+    * Note that the project includes a new version of the RVfpga-Trace simulator binary, provided inside the project itself (file ```Vrvfpgasim```), in which the scanning frequency of the displays controller has been significantly reduced.
     * This is the RVfpga-Trace simulation that you should obtain, using the signals included in the ```test.tcl``` provided file.

       ![image](https://github.com/user-attachments/assets/c7c58d6c-b1ea-4f50-9b1d-03850db7ba97)